 So how do you create that life?
 If you want more money, you can either save more or make more.
 In that same vein, you can think about designing a life you love by removing activities that don’t serve you and adding those that do.
 You may benefit from working on just one side of the spectrum, or maybe you need to work on both.
 If you are busy all the time until you reach a breaking point and then recover, one change could be carving out an hour every day, or maybe an afternoon a week, for completely unscheduled time to do whatever you want.
 Or, perhaps you want something to look forward to.
 Maybe that’s a night out with one of your children each week, or scheduling a massage every other week.

-What’s one thing you can add or remove in this week to get you closer a life of self-care?
+What’s one thing you can add in or remove this week to get you closer to a life of self-care?